AlgoMaster Logo

 There are two ways to process the digit positions:

 1. LSD (Least Significant Digit first): Start from the rightmost digit and move left.
-This is the more common variant and the one we will focus on.
+This is the more common variant and the one covered in this chapter.
 It naturally handles numbers with different digit counts and is easier to implement.

 2. MSD (Most Significant Digit first): Start from the leftmost digit and move right.
 This variant works well for strings and can short-circuit early, but it requires recursion and is more complex to implement.

-The key insight is that each pass uses a stable sort as a subroutine.
+Each pass uses a stable sort as a subroutine.
 Stability means that elements with the same digit value retain their relative order from the previous pass.
-This is critical.
-Without stability, sorting by the tens digit would destroy the ordering we established when sorting by the ones digit.
-Counting sort is the standard choice for this subroutine because it is stable, runs in O(n + k) time, and works perfectly for small ranges of values (like digits 0-9).
+Without stability, sorting by the tens digit would destroy the ordering produced by the ones-digit pass.
+Counting sort is commonly used as the subroutine because it is stable, runs in O(n + k) time, and works well for small ranges of values (like digits 0-9).

 LSD vs MSD: A Quick Comparison